collindching/collinching.github.io/_posts/2020-11-26-doing-deep-work.md

 ### Limit context switching

-Context switching imposes cognitive load on the brain through the concept of [attention residue](https://www.bbc.com/worklife/article/20200130-the-life-hack-to-reduce-admin-and-carve-out-downtime).
+Context switching imposes cognitive load on the brain through [attention residue](https://www.bbc.com/worklife/article/20200130-the-life-hack-to-reduce-admin-and-carve-out-downtime).
 Whenever you switch tasks, a portion of your brain's attention will still be processing the previous task.

 You lose a little bit of performance every time you switch task contexts, however brief, which is why even a quick glance at social media leads to significance reductions in work performance.